‘The Black Friar’ is Shona Maclean’s 2nd novel featuring Captain Damian Seeker, a loyal follower of Oliver Cromwell.

 There are also rumours that one of Thruloe’s spies is working against Cromwell.
 And there are also power plays within the intelligence organisation.

-Somehow, the larger than life Damien Seeker must unravel the various plots as well as sort out his personal life which has moved in an unexpected direction.
+Somehow, the larger than life Damian Seeker must unravel the various plots as well as sort out his personal life which has moved in an unexpected direction.

 This was an excellent and intricately plotted novel.
 There was a lot happening in Cromwell’s London and Shona Maclean has done an excellent job of researching it and presenting it to us.

-The characters were wonderful and I find myself liking Damien Seeker even more than in the first novel of the series.
+The characters were wonderful and I find myself liking Damian Seeker even more than in the first novel of the series.
 There are also many excellent support characters.

-I can’t wait to read Damien Seeker’s next adventure (one that Seeker is not looking forward to).
+I can’t wait to read Damian Seeker’s next adventure (one that Seeker is not looking forward to).

 Book Published 2016